 Ivory Coast Travel Information

-Electrical current is 220 volts, 50Hz.
-Plug types in use are round pin attachment plugs or round pin plugs and receptacles with male grounding pin.
+Electrical current is 230 volts, 50Hz.
+Plug types in use are round pin attachment plugs or round pin plugs and receptacles with a male grounding pin.

 The official language of Ivory Coast is French but more than 60 native dialects are spoken.

 There are a variety of health risks prevalent in Ivory Coast, and a yellow fever vaccination is required for entry; immigration officials will check this at the airport.
 Cholera is present in rural areas, and malaria is widespread even in urban areas.
 Typhoid and Hepatitis A vaccinations are also recommended.
 Meningococcal vaccine is recommended for travel between November and June.
-HIV/AIDS is widespread and Dengue Fever can occur, so make sure you pack an effective mosquito repellant.
+HIV/AIDS is widespread and Dengue Fever can occur, so travellers should pack an effective mosquito repellent.
 All water should be sterilised before use, and milk, which is unpasteurised, should be boiled.
-Avoid dairy products and ensure meat is well cooked and eaten hot.
+Travellers should avoid dairy products and ensure meat is well cooked and eaten hot.
 Fruit and vegetables should be cooked and/or peeled before consumption.
 Medical treatment in Abidjan is of reasonable standard, but private care is expensive, and facilities outside the major towns are very limited.
 Medical insurance with provision for repatriation is essential.